River Continuum Concept: Background of RCC

 The River Continuum Concept is based on the idea that a watercourse is an open ecosystem that is in constant interaction with the bank, and moving from source to mouth, constantly changing.
 Basis for this change in the overall system is due to the gradual change of physical environmental conditions such as the width, depth, water, flow characteristics, temperature, and the complexity of the water.
 According to Vannote's hypothesis, which is based on the physical geomorphological theory, structural and functional characteristics of stream communities are selected to conform to the most probable position or mean state of the physical system.
 As a river changes from headwaters to the lower reaches, there will be a change in the relationship between the production and consumption (respiration) of the material (P/R ratio).

 The four scientists who collaborated with Dr. Vannote were Drs.
 G.Wayne Minshall (Idaho State University), Kenneth W. Cummins (Michigan State University), James R. Sedell (Oregon State University), and Colbert E. Cushing (Battelle-Pacific Northwest Laboratory).
 The group studied stream and river ecosystems in their respective geographical areas to support or disprove tenets of their original theory.
 The research resulted in the publication of 33 scientific papers (see attachment to Bibliography).
 The original 1980 paper received the John Martin Award from the Association for the Sciences of Limnology and Oceanography (formerly the American Society of Limnology and Oceanography) that recognizes papers still relevant ten years after their publication.
 Subsequent research related to the RCC by these scientists has resulted in several more scientific papers that amplify parts of the original RCC.

 Living communities and food types

 The continuous differences of properties within the river are dependent primarily on the specific composition of the organisms in different sections of the water.
-Throughout the continuum of the river, the proportion of the four major food types; shredders, collectors, grazers (scrapers) and predators change.
+Throughout the continuum of the river, the proportion of the four major food types; shredders, collectors, grazers (scrapers) and predators changes.
 With the exception of the predators, all these organisms feed directly from plant material (saprobes).